-[ST] FCS_CKM.4(c)(1) and FCS_CKM.4(c)(2) do not make use of the open assignment for fill value.
+[ST] FCS_CKM.4(c) does not make use of the open assignment for fill value.
 This assurance activity does not apply.

 The evaluator shall check that the TSS identifies any configurations or circumstances that may not strictly conform to the key destruction requirement.